-Similar to the Cogito Classic, which also sits on this list, the Pop is a slightly toned down version of the watch/smartwatch hybrid.
+Similar to the Cogito Classic, the Pop is a slightly toned down version of the watch/smartwatch hybrid.
 It ditches the display, instead specific icons will light up when you get a notification and it has a less sleek, more playful build.
 Unlike many other wearable devices though, the Pop doesn't require charging, as it runs on a user replaceable battery that'll last a few months.
 It's waterpoof too, so will happily join you in the shower.

 £79 | Cogito

 Easily the best looking Android Wear smartwatch we've seen so far, Motorola has introduced a circular face boasting clever time-piece that features completely custom-made parts.
 Running Android Wear, it takes many aspects of Google Now and puts them on your wrist.

 Entering the wearable market for the first time, Asus has just announced the ZenWatch, an Android Wear toting smartwatch that features a sleek design, premium build and a couple of nifty software additions.
 There’s a 2.5-inch display, with a load of customised watchfaces and a leather strap, plus the usual assortment of fitness features.
 A handy Remote Camera App is also included.